renexdev/programming_notes/inheritance_quiz.md

 Output: Base Function.
 If:
 1. The virtual function is called inside the constructor or destructor
-2. The object the under construction
+2. The object is under construction
 then the function called will be the one in its own class, not the one overriding it.
 It is generally recommended that don't call a virtual function inside constructor or destructor.